lnsongxf/dimeanalytics/docs/README.md

 ## World Bank SurveyCTO Enterprise Server

 DIME Analytics administers the [World Bank's enterprise subscription with SurveyCTO](https://survey.wb.surveycto.com/).
 This installation is available to all Bank teams at a discount from the retail subscription and uses Bank single-sign-on when possible as well as allowing external email accounts.
-Please review the [World Bank SutveyCTO Documentation](https://showcase.dropbox.com/s/WBG-SurveyCTO-Documentation-HZN82ovmFR0hpnnsLYdns) and use eServices to request a server.
+Please review the [World Bank SurveyCTO Documentation](https://showcase.dropbox.com/s/WBG-SurveyCTO-Documentation-HZN82ovmFR0hpnnsLYdns) and use eServices to request a server.
 To be added to the DIME Team for survey template sharing, please contact DIME Analytics.

 ## World Bank GitHub